 We have multiple warranties.
 The state requires a 20-day guarantee.
 We offer additional warranties which far exceed this minimum requirement.
 Our warranties will be explained to you in detail when you purchase your puppy or if you want to call and inquire!

 Will my puppy get sick?

 This is very important!
-Just as children pick up illnesses from other children, puppies can pick up colds, coughs, and illnesses from other dogs.
+Just as children pick up illnesses from other children, puppies can pick up colds, coughs and illnesses from other dogs.
 We take the best possible care of our puppies while they are ours and we have a medical room in the store to care for puppies that develop common puppy ailments.
-Like people, puppies can incubate illness or hide symptoms.
+Like people, puppies can incubate illnesses or hide symptoms.
 That is why we offer a variety of warranties to help you care for your new puppy.

 What happens if a puppy doesn’t sell?

 Forget any horror stories you may have heard.
 Here at Puppy Love, we generally sell between 65 – 80 puppies per month.
 We price them according to cost and age of the puppy, as well as the availability of the breed.
 With such a large variety and range of price, every puppy finds a home.
 You have our promise.